molcretb/GPyTool/README.md

 ### Dependencies

 * GPyTool uses functions from the classical Python libraries Pandas, Scipy, Numpy and Matplotlib.
-* The TKinter Python library is used to select the input trajectory files, but could be skipped if the path of these files is provided.
+* The TKinter Python library is used to select the input trajectory files, but could be skipped if the path of these files is provided (not implemented, please open an issue if you are interested in this implementation).

 ### Installing

-* Download the GPyTool functions from the file GPyTool_functions.py
+* Download the GPyTool functions from the file GPyTool_functions.py in the Script folder
 * Trajectory data files for demonstration are provided in the folder demo_data; alternatively, you can use your own trajectory file in CSV format (TXY - Time, X, Y - for 2D trajectory; TXYZ - Time, X, Y, Z - for 3D trajectory) or XML format (following the parsing from Icy software after tracking analysis, see example in the demo_data folder)

 ### Executing program